microsoft/pai/contrib/python-sdk/README.md

 In some cases, user may want to preview the job config (in `v2` format) but not submit it directly.
 To fulfill this, just add `--preview` option.
 The commands support this feature includes `job submit`, `job sub` and `job notebook`.

-### How to start an empty job
+### How to submit an empty job
-In some cases, user may want to start an empty job and interact the docker container through SSH tool.
+In some cases, user may want to submit an empty job and interact the docker container through SSH tool.
 To achieve that, option `--timeout` would be added, which means how long the container will survive.
 For example, user want to start a docker container running for 1 days, the command would be

 ```bash
 pai start-container --cluster-alias <cluster-alias> --job-name <job-name> --timeout 1d --image <docker-image>